-McDonald's Knew the Coffee was Dangerously Hot
+McDonald's Knew the Coffee Was Dangerously Hot

 McDonald's Refused to Pay Liebeck More Than $800

 McDonald's refused to raise its compensation offer above $800.
 Stella Liebeck filed suit.
-Her lawsuit asked for $100,000 in compensatory damages (including for her pain and suffering) and triple punitive damages.
+Her lawsuit asked for $100,000 in compensatory damages (including for pain and suffering) and triple punitive damages.

-Liebeck Didn't Get 'Millions' From McDonald's
+Liebeck Didn't Get 'Millions' of Dollars From McDonald's

 He reasoned that this amount was approximately three times the compensatory damages.
-He also said the case "was not a runaway" case and that the revised amount would be "appropriate to punish and deter" McDonald's for the safety hazards posed by its hot coffee.
+He also said the case "was not a runaway" case and the revised amount would be "appropriate to punish and deter" McDonald's for the safety hazards posed by its hot coffee.

-The McDonald's Hot Coffee Case Didn't Change Much
+The McDonald's Coffee Case Didn't Change Much

-Skin grafting and other expensive medical treatment may be needed to treat injured customers.
+Skin grafting and other expensive medical treatments may be needed to treat injured victims.
 The costs can exceed tens of thousands of dollars and inflict prolonged pain.
 Some customers can become permanently disabled.

 Contact a qualified product liability attorney to make sure your rights are protected.